About Vauxhall Road

-Cash points are situated at the BP, Cox's Pond (charges a fee) and Tesco, also nearby are branches of LloydsTSB and Barclays at nearby Wood Lane End.
+The nearest cash points are situated at the BP, Cox's Pond (charges a fee) and Tesco.

-The nearest hotel is the newly opened Travelodge on Maylands Avenue, it's a very short walk to the ground.
+The nearest hotel is Travelodge on Maylands Avenue, it's a very short walk to the ground.

 Just off the M1 and also within walking distance if you're eager enough, is the Holiday Inn.